syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPullToRefresh/Getting-Started.md

 ## Adding SfPullToRefresh in Xamarin.iOS using story board

-1. Add a new storyboard inside of project
+To add SfPullToRefresh using story board, follow the steps:

-2. Drag SfPullToRefresh control from toolbox and drop into storyboard
+1. Add a new story board inside the project.

-3. Now Drag the SfDataGrid control from the toolbox and drop it into the SfPullToRefresh in StoryBoard.
+2. Drag the SfPullToRefresh control from toolbox and drop into story board.

-4. Since this is a hosting control it does not show a preview on the designer page and you can only see the PullToRefresh when deployed in the device.
+3. Drag the SfDataGrid control from toolbox and drop into SfPullToRefresh in story board.
+Preview will not be shown since this is a hosting control.
+You can only see the pull-to-refresh when deployed in the device.

-5. Open the properties window of SfPullToRefresh and set the required properties like shown in the below image.
+4. Open the properties window of SfPullToRefresh and set the required properties.

-6. Set the SfDataGrid as PullableContent to SfPullToRefresh in code behind.
+6. Set the SfDataGrid as PullableContent to SfPullToRefresh in code-behind.

 ![SfPullToRefresh properties via story board](GettingStarted_images/StoryBoard_support_TransitionType_SfPullToRefresh_ios.png)